epandurski/swaptacular.github.io/_posts/2024-07-06-under-the-hood-running-everything-together.md

 ### [Debtors agent's fake email server](http://localhost:8026/)

-You will need this in order to read the email messages which the *debtors agent* sends to you during user registration and login.
+You will need this in order to read the email messages which the *debtors agent* sends to you, during user registration and login.

 ### [Creditors agent's "My Wallet" webapp](https://localhost:44301/creditors-webapp/)

-Use this to hold already created currencies, trade them, and make payments with them.
+Use this to obtain already created currencies, trade them, and make payments with them.
 By default, the creditors agent is configured to run [automated currency exchange sessions](/2024/07/04/automated-currency-exchanges/) every 10 minutes.